 Generally, the shoulder seasons April to May and September to November are the most comfortable and most reliable time to visit.
 Whenever you go, try to avoid the busy weekends when Argentines and Brazilians visit, meaning crowds and queues are likely.

-How: We booked a day tour to both sides of the falls through Iguassu Falls Tour who organised everything for us (contact Edson directly on email@example.com).
+How: We booked a day tour to both sides of the falls through Iguassu Falls Tour who organised everything for us (contact Edson directly on firstname.lastname@example.org).
 As the falls straddle two countries, some planning may be required, particularly if you require visas for either Brazil or Argentina.
-The entrance fees are $33 USD for the Argentinian side and $22 USD for the Brazilian side.
-The optional but highly recommended boat ride costs $30 USD.
+The entrance fees are $20 USD from either the Argentinian side or Brazilian side.
+The optional but highly recommended boat ride costs $55 USD.

 Foz do Iguaçu is part of a tri-border city with its Argentinean and Paraguayan counterparts situated on the other sides of the border.
 All three are well connected by bus within their own countries.